James Bailey (British politician)

 Sir James Bailey, (10 November 1840 – 12 October 1910) was a British businessman and Conservative politician who served from 1895 to 1906 as Member of Parliament (MP) for Walworth in South London.
 He was also a successful hotel developer, most notably for establishing the Bailey's Hotel in Kensington, and the founder of a London gentlemen's club, the Constitutional Club.
 Baileys Irish Cream is named for the hotel that bears his name.

 Early years

 Bailey was born in 1840 (on 10 or 15 November) in Mattishall, Norfolk.
 According to the parish register, he was baptized there on 12 March 1843, son of William Bailey, a labourer, and Sarah (née Dunthron).
 William Bailey was also known to be a farmer of Mill Road (later Kensington House).
-The subject of this biography should not be confused with James David Bailey, huntsman of the Essex Foxhounds from 1879 until 1920.

 He received his education at Dereham Grammar School.

 Moving to London in 1860 at the age of twenty, he was initially employed as a butler.